0xalbert/amm_simulator/README.md

 # Examples

-The program takes the following optional parameters:
+The program will run over a 5000 trades cycle by default but this can be changed optionally along with the following parameters:

 * number of trades (e.g. 500)
 * price range (e.g. 300 600)